CapMetro Bus: Armadillo Express

-CapMetro's Dillo service was a circulator service in downtown Austin.
+CapMetro's Armadillo Express service, colloquially known as the 'Dillo, was a free circulator service in downtown Austin.
+It was officially dedicated in May 10, 1984.
 In May 2000, the Dillo service went through a major restructuring.
+CapMetro ultimately began to charge a 50¢ fare in 2008.
 It was shut down in 2009 after over 30 years of operation due to low ridership.
 The service used forest-green trolley buses with an armadillo painted on the side.
-It was free until shortly before to its closure when CapMetro began charging a 50¢ fare.